 How many times have you read those task instructions?
 How many times have you thought, "I need to add just a few more sentences"?
 Have you ever said, "I just need to proof it one more time"?

 For some, these "quick" fixes turn into days, weeks, or months.
 This condition, which I call the "perfection disease," is common among my students.

 So many of us strive to be perfect in everything we do.
-You should remember your work doesn’t have to be perfect on the first attempt, but it should be quality, thorough work.
-Your evaluators aren’t checking for perfection but rather competency.
-Competency doesn’t equal perfection; it means you can demonstrate your understanding of the course concepts.
-Your Student Mentors and Course Mentors are here to help you with this process.
-If you think you have symptoms of the “perfection disease,” please use your mentors as a resource and let them help you remedy this situation.
+You should remember your work doesn't have to be perfect on the first attempt, but it should be quality, thorough work.
+Your evaluators aren't checking for perfection but rather competency.
+Competency doesn't equal perfection; it means you can demonstrate your understanding of the course concepts.
+Your Program Mentors and Course Instructors are here to help you with this process.
+If you think you have symptoms of the "perfection disease," please use your faculty as a resource and let them help you remedy this situation.
 Competency—not perfection—is the goal.